Immunoglobulin A: Autoimmune and immune-mediated

 IgA nephropathy is caused by IgA deposits in the kidneys.
-It is not yet known why IgA deposits occur in this chronic disease.
-Some theories suggest an abnormality of the immune system results in these deposits.
+The pathogenesis involves the production of hypoglycosylated IgA1, which accumulates and subsequently leads to the formation of immune complexes and the production of IgA-specific IgG, further leading to tissue inflammation.

 Celiac disease involves IgA pathology due to the presence of IgA antiendomysial antibodies.
 Additional testing has been conducted using IgA trans-glutaminase autoantibodies which has been identified as a specific and sensitive for the detection of celiac disease.

 Henoch–Schönlein purpura (HSP) is a systemic vasculitis caused by deposits of IgA and complement component 3 (C3) in small blood vessels.
 HSP occurs usually in small children and involves the skin and connective tissues, scrotum, joints, gastrointestinal tract and kidneys.
 It usually follows an upper respiratory infection and resolves within a couple weeks as the liver clears out the IgA aggregates.

 Linear IgA bullous dermatosis and IgA pemphigus are two examples of IgA-mediated immunobullous diseases.
 IgA-mediated immunobullous diseases can often be difficult to treat even with usually effective medications such as rituximab.